-Libya militia held Lockerbie suspect before handover to US
+Libya militia held Lockerbie suspect before handover to U.S.

 “Every time they communicated, Abu Agila was on the agenda,” one official said.

-In Libya, many questioned the legality of how he was picked up, just months after his release from a Libyan prison, and sent to the U.S..
-Libya and the U.S. don’t have a standing agreement on extradition, so there was no obligation to hand Mas’ud over.
+In Libya, many questioned the legality of how he was picked up, just months after his release from a Libyan prison, and sent to the U.S. Libya and the U.S. don’t have a standing agreement on extradition, so there was no obligation to hand Mas’ud over.

 The White House and Justice Department declined to comment on the new details about Mas’ud’s handover.
 U.S. officials have said privately that in their view, it played out as a by-the-book extradition through an ordinary court process.